|1 tbsp Sesame oil|

 With just two chicken breasts you can feed a family of four easily.
 So what are you waiting for?
 By the time you dial up your local restaurant, you can have this delicious and authentic stir fry on the table.

 I like to serve this with jasmine rice on the side, and will use a mini rice cooker to cook the rice.
 Just set it and it will be ready when the dish is completed.
-I hope you give it a try there really isn’t much too it!

 I am so thrilled you are reading one of my recipes, I appreciate every single one of you!
 If you made this recipe i’d love to hear how it turned out.
 You can post a review/picture below or via Instagram and let me know.
 And by doing so you will be automatically entered into our seasonal CONTEST to win one of our great prizes.
 Winner will be notified via email within a week after the contest closes.
 Thank you very much for reading and until next time see ya in the kitchen.
 Don’t want to miss a recipe?
 Sign up for our NEWSLETTER delivered right to your inbox!